pakpoom66/IIAS-Enablement-Class/Labs/DataLoading/Readme.md

 TEAMXX.CALL_CENTER_FEDLOAD
 ```

-This lab will be performed from the command line inside the Db2 Warehouse container on the IBM Integrated Analytics System master node.
+This lab will be performed from the command line inside the Db2 Warehouse container.
+On the IBM Integrated Analytics System  this would be performed inside the Db2 Warehouse container on the master node.
 You can run any of the SQL statements from another tool  if you wish.
 However, there are several bash scripts that need to be run from the Db2 Warehouse container.

 ### Access the IIAS Db2 Warehouse container command line.

+#### Using the VM
+* Use the launcher on the desktop that is labeled `Login in as bluadmin to Db2wh`.
+This will open you up to a shell inside the VM's Db2 Warehouse container as bluadmin.

+#### If connecting to an actual IIAS System:

 Following these steps to access the Db2 Warehouse command line (Linux command line).